By Rick Steves

 Every summer, Europe greets a stampede of sightseers.
 Before jumping into the peak-season pig pile, consider a trip during the off-season — generally November through March.

 Expect to pay less — most of the time.
 Off-season airfares are often hundreds of dollars cheaper.
 With fewer crowds in Europe, you may find you can sleep for less: Many fine hotels drop their prices, and budget hotels will have plenty of vacancies.
 And while many B&Bs and other non-hotel budget accommodations may be closed, those still open are usually empty and, therefore, more comfortable.

-To save some money, show up late in the day, notice how many open rooms they have (keys on the rack), let them know you’re a hosteler (student, senior, artist, or whatever) with a particular price limit, and bargain from there.
-The opposite is true of big-city business centers (especially in Berlin, Brussels, and the Scandinavian capitals), which are busiest and most expensive off-season.
+To save some money, show up late in the day, notice how many open rooms they have (keys on the rack), let them know you’re a hosteler (or student, senior, artist, or whatever) with a particular price limit, and bargain from there.
+The opposite is true of big-city business centers (especially in Berlin, Brussels, and the Scandinavian capitals), which are busiest and most expensive in the "off" season.

 Enjoy having Europe to yourself.
 Off-season adventurers loiter all alone through Leonardo da Vinci’s home, ponder in Rome’s Forum undisturbed, kick up sand on lonely Adriatic beaches, and chat with laid-back guards by log fires in French châteaux.
 In wintertime Venice, you can be all alone atop St. Mark’s bell tower, watching the clouds of your breath roll over the Byzantine domes of the church to a horizon of cut-glass Alps.
 Below, on St. Mark’s Square, pigeons fidget and wonder, “Where are the tourists?”